darconeous/ham-addr-old/n6drc-arnce.md

 reserved for future use with a currently undefined and experimental character escaping mechanism.
 (Should be rendered as `^`)

+While this character set was designed specifically for use with the 16-bit chunk encoding defined in the next section, it is possible that this character set could be useful for other purposes.

 # 16-Bit Chunk Encoding {#chunk-encoding}

-Using the above character set, we can store three characters as a single integer that fits nicely within a 16-bit integer using the encoding:
+Using the previously defined character set, we can store three characters as a single integer that fits within a 16-bit integer using the encoding:

     S = CHAR[0] * 1600 + CHAR[1] * 40 + CHAR[2]

-Where `CHAR[0]` is the leftmost character and `CHAR[2]` is the rightmost character in the "chunk".
+Where `CHAR[0]` is the first (leftmost) character and `CHAR[2]` is the last (rightmost) character in the "chunk".

 We can then decode the original characters by reversing that process: